brunzefb/ubuntu-20-devops-tools/README.md

 4. Pick zsh

 ## Python script utilites
-To use these, you should copy them to a place like ~/.local/bin Script name | What it does | Example
+To use these, you should make sure they are executable (chmod +x) and copy them to a place like ~/.local/bin Script name | What it does | Example
 :--- | :--- | :---
 dns4elb | This script allows you to check if an amazon elb dns name corresponds to a dns name.
 When using ingress on AWS EKS, the ingress points to a ELB/ALB loadbalancer name, but also usually has a DNS name.
 The external-dns deployment takes care of creating and pointing the DNS name to the ELB/ALB.
 To make sure the assignent happened, you can use this utility, which looks up the IP's and compares them. | dns4lb foo.myhost.com c9287718dbf8d453db55e7628ce240b8-173467794.us-east-2.elb.amazonaws.com